Oh! You Pretty Things: Live versions

 Bowie recorded "Oh!
 You Pretty Things" three times for BBC radio programmes: on 3 June and 21 September 1971, and 22 May 1972 for In Concert: John Peel, Sounds of the 70s: Bob Harris, and The Johnnie Walker Lunchtime Show, respectively.
 The 3 June performance was cut from the show before broadcast and is now lost.
 The September recording, a duo performance between Bowie and Ronson, was released on the Japanese edition of the 2000 release Bowie at the Beeb and on the 2016 vinyl version of that album, while the May 1972 performance was released on the standard edition of Bowie at the Beeb.

 A live version recorded at the Hammersmith Odeon in London on 3 July 1973 during the Ziggy Stardust Tour was released on the album Ziggy Stardust: The Motion Picture in 1983.
 It was performed as a medley with "Wild Eyed Boy from Freecloud" and "All the Young Dudes".
 It was also recorded on 8 February 1972 for the BBC's The Old Grey Whistle Test, though the performance was not broadcast until over ten years later.
 This performance is available on the Best of Bowie DVD.
 An outtake from the same session, in which Bowie stumbles over the lines and gets them wrong on several occasions, is hidden among easter eggs on the same DVD.

 Covers and subsequent releases

 "Oh!
 You Pretty Things" has appeared on numerous compilation albums, including Changestwobowie (1981), The Singles Collection (1993), The Best of David Bowie 1969/1974 (1997), Best of Bowie (2002), The Platinum Collection (2006), Nothing Has Changed (2014), and Legacy (The Very Best of David Bowie) (2016).
 In 2015, the song, along with its parent album, was remastered for the Five Years (1969–1973) box set.
 It was released in CD, vinyl, and digital formats.
 Noone's version also appeared on the 2006 compilation Oh!
 You Pretty Things, named after the track.

 Brazilian singer Seu Jorge recorded a Portuguese version of "Oh!
 You Pretty Things!" for the 2004 film The Life Aquatic with Steve Zissou, while Au Revoir Simone recorded it for the tribute compilation Life Beyond Mars.
+A 2017 cover by Lisa Hannigan appeared in an episode of the FX television series Legion.